 The first people to share stories in our corner of the world were the Mumirimina people, whose long stewardship of the land and coastline continues in the unique heritage of the Tasmanian Aboriginal community.

 ‘Pitt Water’ recalls the name of the Sorell district when first settled by Europeans in the early 1800s.
-The Chronicles are inspired by the opportunity to document extensive local knowledge, by the archival collection in the Sorell History Room and by the ongoing success of the Tasman Peninsula Chronicles, published by the Tasman Historical Society and now in its 18th edition.
+The Chronicles are inspired by the opportunity to document extensive local knowledge, by the archival collection in the Sorell History Room and by the success of the Tasman Peninsula Chronicles, published by the Tasman Historical Society and now in its 18th edition.

 All materials submitted to and published in Pitt Water Chronicles remain copyright of the author/creator under free license to the Historical Society of the Municipality of Sorell.